-Specifically for the contracting workforce, the FAI developed the Federal Acquisition Certification in Contracting (FAC-C) program.
-The FAC-C program is for civilian agency federal contracting professionals performing contracting and procurement activities and functions.
-The purpose of the FAC-C program is to establish general education, training, and experience requirements for those contracting professionals.
-The FAC-C program is built on competencies that refer to the knowledge, skills, and abilities contracting professionals must have in order to perform their contracting duties.
-The FAC-C program was revised to better align it with the DoD's Defense Acquisition Workforce Improvement Act (DAWIA) program.
-The contracting competencies that are the foundation of the FAC-C certification training are the ones developed by the DoD, thus the FAI and DoD share the identical contracting competency framework (FAI, n.d.).
+Specifically for the contracting workforce, the FAI developed the Federal Acquisition Certification in Contracting (FAC-C) Program.
+The FAC-C Program is for contracting professionals working in federal civilian agencies and establishes general education, training, and experience requirements for those contracting professionals.
+These requirements are based on knowledge, skills, and abilities contracting professionals must have in order to perform their contracting duties (FAI, n.d.).
+The FAC-C Program was revised to better align it with the DoD's Defense Acquisition Workforce Improvement Act (DAWIA) program.
+The contracting competencies that are the foundation of the FAC-C certification training are the ones developed by the DoD; thus the FAI and the DoD share the identical contracting competency framework (FAI, n.d.).

+c.
 NCMA Contract Management Competency Model

 The NCMA contract management competency model is established in the Contract Management Body of Knowledge (CMBOK).
 The CMBOK was first published in 2002 and has evolved extensively to its current version, published in 2017.
 The CMBOK is based on the Contract Management Standard (CMS), which was developed through a "voluntary consensus process which included a survey of contract managers, expert drafting, peer review, and formal public comment validation" (NCMA, 2017, p.
 20).
-The purpose of the CMBOK is to "provide a common understanding of the terminology, practices, polices, and processes used in contract management" by both buyers (e.g., government agencies) and sellers (e.g., government contractors; NCMA, 2017, p.
+The purpose of the CMBOK is to "provide a common understanding of the terminology, practices, policies, and processes used in contract management" by both buyers (e.g., government agencies) and sellers (e.g., government contractors) (NCMA, 2017, p.
 18).
-The CMBOK competency framework is structured at a sufficient level to apply to all types of government organizations (e.g., federal, state, municipal), as well as industry organizations from all sectors (government, defense, medical, information technology, etc.).
-The CMBOK accomplishes this purpose through a competency system which consists of seven primary competencies (Leadership, Management, Guiding Principles, Pre-Award, Award, Post-Award, and Learn) and thirty process competencies.
+The CMBOK competency framework is structured at a sufficient level to apply to all types of government organizations (e.g., federal, state, municipal), as well as industry organizations from all sectors (e.g., government, defense, medical, information technology).
+The CMBOK accomplishes this purpose through a competency system, which consists of seven primary competencies (Leadership, Management, Guiding Principles, Pre-Award, Award, Post-Award, and Learn) and 30 process competencies.
 The CMS is embedded in the CMBOK and expands on the Pre-Award, Award, and Post-Award competencies by including job tasks for both buyers and sellers.
-The CMS competencies were developed in alignment with the Federal Acquisition Regulation (FAR), Thus, the CMBOK complements the FAR and can be used by government contract managers and government agencies for development of individual competence as well as organizational capability (Rendon & Winn, 2017).
-The NCMA competency model (CMBOK) is reflected in Appendix B and the CMS is reflected in Appendix C. The CMS-FAR Matrix is shown in Appendix D.
+The CMS competencies were developed in alignment with the Federal Acquisition Regulation (FAR).
+Thus, the CMBOK complements the FAR and can be used by government contract managers and government agencies for development of individual competence as well as organizational capability (Rendon & Winn, 2017).
+The NCMA competency model (CMBOK) is reflected in Appendix 2, and the CMS is reflected in Appendix 3.
+The CMS-FAR Matrix is shown in Appendix 4.